Alumnus Brandon Sundh accepted to Ph.D. program.

 Associate Professor Armond Duwell to present at an international workshop on quantum information.

-What Is Quantum Information? brings the worlds foremost experts on quantum information from physics and philosopphy together to explore a question of central conceptual importance in quantum information theory.
+What Is Quantum Information? brings the worlds foremost experts on quantum information from physics and philosophy together to explore a question of central conceptual importance in quantum information theory in May 2015.
 Duwell will present ``Analysing Shannon Information and quantum information''.
 See conference website.

 Associate Professors Soazig Le Bihan and Armond Duwell to present at PSA14.